nrwl/nx/docs/shared/extending-nx/project-graph-plugins.md

 # Extending the Project Graph of Nx

+{% callout type="caution" title="Experimental" %}
-> This API is experimental and might change.
+This API is experimental and might change.
+{% /callout %}

 The Project Graph is the representation of the source code in your repo.
 Projects can have files associated with them.
 Projects can have dependencies on each other.